IgorSzyporyn/formalizer-core/README.md

 # @formalizer/core

-## Standalone form model defined with JSON.
+## Standalone form model and state machine.

 ### The main purpose of Formalizer is to seperate the concerns encountered when dealing with dynamic form creation.